Covehithe is the last stop on our Suffolk Coast road trip and it’s well worth a visit if you’re looking for an out-of-the-way place by the sea.

 Less spookily, they have accommodating trunks and branches which provide dry seated comfort for weary walkers.

 When we turned to walk back, we had pockets rattling with hag stones and sea glass – and hearts brimming with memories.

 I suddenly recalled a childhood visit to Covehithe where I found three one-pound notes (remember those?) being blown along the beach.
 My parents, keen to show me right from wrong, took the money to the nearest police station.

-A few weeks later, my grandad was alarmed when a burly policeman knocked at the door asking if he knew of a Trudi Glass.
+A few weeks later, my grandad was alarmed when a burly policeman knocked at the door asking if he knew of a Trudi Sturgeon.
 Fearing the worst, he said he did…upon which the pound notes were handed over as unclaimed.

 How times have changed!
 The Covehithe coastline is a sure sign of that.

 We hope you’ve enjoyed reading Trudi’s personal account of Covehithe.